K-12 Librarians Interest Group

 How can I join?

-Email info@ACL.org and request to be placed on the K-12 Librarians Interest Group discussion list.
+Fill out this google form to request to be placed on the K-12 Librarians Interest Group discussion list.